ARMmbed/mbed-os-tools/README.md

 $ mbedls --mock="-*"
 ```

-**NOTE:** Due to a querk in the parameter formatting, `-*` can be interpreted as another parameter instead of a value.
-It is necessary to use the complete `--mock="-*"` syntax so the command line interprets each part of the command correctly.
+**NOTE:** Due to a quirk in the parameter formatting, the command-line can interpret `-*` as another parameter instead of a value.
+It is necessary to use the complete `--mock="-*"` syntax, so the command-line interprets each part of the command correctly.

 ### Retargeting platforms

 It is possible to change the returned results for certain platforms depending on the current directory.
 This is especially useful when developing new platforms.

-The command line tool and Python API will check the current directory for a file named `mbedls.json`.
-If it is present, it will override the returned values.
-The format of the `mbedls.json` file is as follows:
+The command-line tool and Python API check the current directory for a file named `mbedls.json`.
+If it is present, it overrides the returned values.
+The format of the `mbedls.json` file is:

 ```json
 {